-This 43-minute documentary produced by Elton Hubner in Vancouver, British Columbia, challenges our concepts of aging and it inspires people of all ages to live a healthy, active life as they age.
+This award-wining documentary challenges our concepts of aging and it inspires people of all ages to live a healthy, active life as they age.
 On this journey, you will learn about the daily lives of incredible Canadians in their 70s and 80s who choose to stay fit.

 They're facing cancer, arthritis, heart attacks, bone fractures, knee replacements, fatigue and the loss of loved ones, but they won't give up and stop having fun.
 On the contrary, they've taken leading roles in their communities and help other seniors stay fit every day.

-We'll follow the daily lives of individuals like himself, who is busy all year long giving ski lessons at Whistler Blackcomb, biking, swimming, paddle boarding or kite surfing.
+In this documentary, you'll follow the daily lives of individuals like himself, who is busy all year long giving ski lessons at Whistler Blackcomb, biking, swimming, paddle boarding or kite surfing.

-We’ll also have the chance to meet 72-year-old Ava, who teaches a popular yoga class in Port Moody, and Barrie, the 76-year-old fitness instructor from The Fit Fellas, a group only for older men in West Vancouver.
+You’ll also have the chance to meet 72-year-old Ava, who teaches a popular yoga class in Port Moody, and Barrie, the 76-year-old fitness instructor from The Fit Fellas, a group only for older men in West Vancouver.

-The Fit Generation is a passion project by Elton Hubner from Eyes Multimedia.
+The Fit Generation is a passion project created by Elton Hubner, the founder of Eyes Multimedia.
 It received awards from film festivals in England, France and the United States.
-The film is currently being shown in movie theatres across North America.
+The film is currently available all around the world for free on our YouTube channel.